 Once the hole is cut you have to insert a 1×2 piece of wood with glue on its face into the wall that is about 12″ long and center it on the side you are moving the box to.
 You will then want to hold it in place and shoot 4 sheetrock screws into the wood through the sheetrock, being careful to go just below the surface of the sheetrock, but not through.
 This will give you a secure spot to screw the electrical box into so it does not move.
 You will need to move the box to the new spot flush with the wall, move the plug and wires out of the way, and angle 2 screws from inside the box into the wood that you just secured.
 I recommend you pre-dill the holes in the box so you get the right angle.
 Once this is done the box should be secured and ready to for the plug to be screwed back in place.

 Incoming search terms:

 - how to move electric plug when you remove a wall

 - moving a wall switch

 - need to move an electrical box slightly sheetrock

 - need to move a wall light but the electrical box is off

-- moving electrical in a wall
+- moving a wall heater switch

 - move wall switch